majdal/modex/wiki/Platforms-and-APIs.md

 * Python APIs: [Overview](https://wiki.python.org/moin/DatabaseInterfaces), [SQL](https://wiki.python.org/moin/DbApiModuleComparison) which conform to [PEP 249](http://legacy.python.org/dev/peps/pep-0249/), [ORMs &c](https://wiki.python.org/moin/HigherLevelDatabaseProgramming) of which [SQLAlchemy](http://www.sqlalchemy.org/) is head of the pack.
 * [Dee](http://www.quicksort.co.uk/DeeDoc.html) which overloads python operators to create a superset of SQL directly in Python
 * postgres with the postgis extension
+* [Dataset](https://dataset.readthedocs.org/) which wraps SQLAlchemy into something ressembling plain dictionaries; somewhat unfinished; working with them would be profitable.
+* [Cubes](http://cubes.databrewery.org/) which wraps SQL into OLAP _**pay attention** to this one_
 * [PyTables](http://www.pytables.org/moin) which eschews SQL in favour of hdf5's optimized idea of what a database is.
-* [Cubes](http://cubes.databrewery.org/) which wraps SQL into OLAP _**pay attention** to this one_

 ### Interfaces